elastic/rally-tracks/tsdb_k8s_queries/README.md

 ### Generation of data

-New Corpora data can being generated with the help of [Elastic-integration-corpus-generator-tool How_to_Guide](https://github.com/elastic/observability-dev/blob/main/docs/infraobs/cloudnative-monitoring/dev-docs/elastic-generator-tool-with-rally.md).
+New Corpora data can be generated with the help of [Elastic-integration-corpus-generator-tool How_to_Guide](https://github.com/elastic/observability-dev/blob/main/docs/infraobs/cloudnative-monitoring/dev-docs/elastic-generator-tool-with-rally.md).

-Specific templates have already been implemented as part of the generator tool.
+Specific templates are implemented as part of the generator tool.
 Based on them, sample datasets needed for the rally track have already been generated and uploaded to public GCP bucket for reuse.

 ### Generation of Templates